Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Applications: Laboratory dusty plasmas

 \subsubsection{Acoustic resonant drag instability}

-If we assume the system to be neutral, taking only the neutral and dust momentum and continuity equations, the equations become equivalent to those considered by Hopkins and Squire in their paper on the acoustic RDI\cite{hopkinsResonantDragInstability2018}.
-In those circumstances, one expects to find Hopkins and Squire's acoustic RDI modes\cite{hopkinsResonantDragInstability2018}, and for such modes to persist with the addition of ions and dust charge.
-As can be seen in Figure \ref{fig:lab}, modes qualitatively resembling those discussed by Hopkins and Squire are visible, and the growth rates for the ionized and non-ionized cases match at long wavelengths.
+If we assume the system to be neutral, taking only the neutral and dust momentum and continuity equations, the equations become equivalent to those considered by Hopkins and Squire (hereafter HS) in their paper on the acoustic RDI\cite{hopkinsResonantDragInstability2018}.
+In those circumstances, one expects to find HS's acoustic RDI modes\cite{hopkinsResonantDragInstability2018}, and for such modes to persist with the addition of ions and dust charge.
+As can be seen in Figure \ref{fig:lab}, modes qualitatively resembling those discussed by HS are visible, and the growth rates for the ionized and non-ionized cases match at long wavelengths.